Schumacher Racing Products: History

 The founder, Cecil Schumacher, was a Cosworth transmission engineer who was recruited from Borg Warner to lead the design team to adapt the Hobbs transmission (which he had worked on) to handle the Cosworth DFV's power.
-Cecil spotted his workmates driving radio-controlled cars on the company's helipad and decided it needed a ball differential after noticing the cars skittered.
-He soon started noticing different ways these early primitive cars could be improved.
-Having noticed high tyre wear he introduced the ball differential to radio-controlled cars.
+Cecil spotted his workmates driving radio-controlled cars on the company's helipad.
+He soon started noticing different ways these early primitive cars could be improved he introduced the ball differential to radio-controlled cars.

-in 1981 Schumacher Racing Products was formed in Northampton, England, after a local model shop requested the ball differentials used by Cecil's son Robin and his friends.
+In 1981 Schumacher Racing Products was formed in Northampton, England, after a local model shop requested the ball differentials used by Cecil's son Robin and his friends.
 Schumacher soon started selling internationally.
+Cecil Schumacher's son Robin Schumacher took over the business in 2001.